jnarboux/GeoProof2006/README.md

-This is a repository to save the sources of GeoProof.
+This is a repository to save the sources of GeoProof for the future.
+GeoProof is unmaintained.